pattty847/Trade-Suite-v2/README.md

 ## Introduction

-TradeSuite is a multi-exchange cryptocurrency trading platform built using DearPyGUI and ccxt pro.
-It provides a real-time streaming interface for multiple instances of the same exchange, with features such as basic candlestick charting and a real-time order book with price level zoom and aggregation toggle.
+TradeSuite is a multi-exchange cryptocurrency trading platform built using DearPyGUI and CCXT PRO.
+It provides a real-time streaming interface for multiple instances of the same exchange, with features such as real-time candlestick charting and a real-time order book with price level zoom and aggregation toggle.

 ## Features